amundsen-io/amundsen/docs/tutorials/how-to-search-effective.md

 Tips:

 - If you know the full table name (e.g. schema.table), try to search with that full table name, which will provide as the top result in general.
 - If you are unsure of the table name, search with `word1 word2` with space in between.
-For example, if your table's name is `test.test_rides`  but you don't know the exact table name but only know the table name includes fact and rides, please search with `test rides` (space in between).
-In this case, Amundsen will search all the matching with fact  as well as rides and union the result together based on ranking.
+For example, if your table's name is `test.test_rides`  but you don't know the exact table name but only know the table name includes test and rides, please search with `test rides` (space in between).
+In this case, Amundsen will return tables that match either test or rides and union the result together based on the search algorithm ranking.
 - If you know your table name but don't know the schema of the table name, you could search with `word1_word2`.
 For example, if you know your table name is `test_rides`, please search with `test_rides` that will only return the table matched that given name.

 ## Advanced Search